 Focusing on positive and developmental feedback

 Check that your intent for the 360 is helping your employee learn and grow.
-In my opinion, a 360 should not be used for any punitive or corrective action.
+In my opinion, a 360 is not useful for any punitive or corrective action.
 There are better methods for dealing with someone who is underperforming.
-The questions should be set up in a way that illustrates what the person is doing well, and not to focus on the negative.
+The questions are set up in a way that illustrates what the person is doing well, and not to focus on the negative.
 Feedback on what can be improved, a skill that can be developed, or other areas to grow should be relevant to their job, clear, actionable, and not personal.

 Everyone can improve on something, but make sure it is relevant and that hearing the feedback will make a difference to the person and to business results.
 It is important to remember that the employee needs to choose to make a change in their behavior or improve.
 Formulating the feedback in a way that helps them understand the why is critical for them to think about what they could do differently.